AaronAikman/MiscScripts/PhoenixTools_ReadMe.txt

 	Unwrap by Smoothing Angle - Creates UV shells for the selected object based upon the object's edge normals

-	Unwrap by Selected Seams", command="unwrapBySeams()", ann="""Creates UV shells for the object using the selected edges as seams.""")
+	Unwrap by Selected Seams - Creates UV shells for the object using the selected edges as seams

 	#################
 	## UV Editing  ##